Nikki Cross

-Nicola Glencross (born 21 April 1989) is a Scottish professional wrestler currently signed to WWE, where she performs on the Raw brand under the ring name Nikki Cross.
-She is a one-time WWE Raw Women's Champion, three-time WWE Women's Tag Team Champion and an 11-time and final WWE 24/7 Champion.
+Nicola Glencross (born 21 April 1989) is a Scottish professional wrestler.
+She is signed to WWE, where she performs on the SmackDown brand under the ring name Nikki Cross, and is a member of The Wyatt Sicks faction.
+In WWE, she is a former one-time Raw Women's Champion, a three-time WWE Women's Tag Team Champion, and an 11-time and final WWE 24/7 Champion.

-Glencross began her wrestling career on the independent circuit under the ring name Nikki Storm, most notably performing for Insane Championship Wrestling, Pro-Wrestling: EVE, and Shimmer Women Athletes.
-In 2016, Glencross signed a contract with WWE, changing her ring name to Nikki Cross.
-During her first years with the company, she worked on the NXT brand as part of the stable Sanity.
+Glencross began her wrestling career on the independent circuit with the name Nikki Storm, most notably working for Insane Championship Wrestling, Pro-Wrestling: EVE, and Shimmer Women Athletes.
+In 2016, Glencross signed a contract with WWE, altering her ring name to Nikki Cross.
+In her first years with the company, she was in the NXT brand as part of the stable Sanity.
 Her first character gimmick was that of a psychopathic and unhinged woman who would suffer mood swings.
 In mid-2018, Sanity was drafted to SmackDown without Cross, who stayed in NXT.

 Cross was promoted to the main roster in December 2018.
 In 2019, Cross was drafted to Raw and formed a tag team with Alexa Bliss, winning the WWE Women's Tag Team Championship twice.
-From June 2021 to October 2022, Glencross' character became a faux-inspired superhero known as Nikki A. S. H. (standing for "Almost A Superhero"); in July 2021 as A. S. H., she won the Money in the Bank contract and successfully cashed it in the next day to become Raw Women's Champion, eventually reverting to the Cross name and persona.
+From June 2021 to October 2022, Glencross' character became a faux-superhero known as Nikki A.S.H. (standing for "Almost a Super Hero").
+As Nikki A.S.H., she won the Money in the Bank contract and successfully cashed it in the next day to become Raw Women's Champion.
+She also won the WWE Women's Tag Team Championship alongside Rhea Ripley.
+In 2022, she reverted back to the Nikki Cross name and persona.

 Early life

-Nicola Glencross was born and raised in Glasgow, Scotland and graduated from the University of Glasgow with a Bachelor of Arts and Master's degree in history.
-She is also a qualified fitness instructor and personal trainer.
+Nicola Glencross was born and raised in Glasgow, Scotland.
+She attended and graduated from the University of Glasgow with a Bachelor of Arts in history, and obtained her Master's degree from the University of Edinburgh, also in history; her Master's dissertation was on the subject of women's wrestling.